ashfurrow/blog/source/blog/2017-01-14-naming-things-in-swift.html.markdown

 }
 ```

-Remember: we want to tell the developer calling the function something they don't know but that they _do_ want to know.
+Remember: we want to tell the developer reading the name something they don't know but that they _do_ want to know.
 I imagine whoever calling this function definitely wants to know if it deletes users data!

 ### Names with Source-Context Should be Shorter